miltronium/CoreAudiomastery/setup/README.md

 ## Contents

 ### tutorial-scripts/
-Complete tutorial setup scripts generated for Days 1-2:
+Complete tutorial setup scripts with progression tracking
-- `step01_create_directories.sh` - Directory structure setup
-- `step02_initialize_repos.sh` - Git repository initialization
-- `step03_setup_environment.sh` - Environment configuration
-- `step04_install_frameworks.sh` - Testing framework installation

 ### scripts/
-Additional setup and utility scripts:
+Additional setup and utility scripts
-- Setup generators and environment scripts
-- Validation and testing utilities

 ### logs/
-Session logs from tutorial setup process:
+Session logs from tutorial setup process
-- Day 1 and Day 2 session tracking
-- Setup validation logs
-- Environment configuration history

 ## Usage

-These scripts were generated during the tutorial setup process and are archived for reference and potential reuse.
-They represent the complete setup workflow for the Core Audio mastery tutorial.
+These scripts represent the complete tutorial workflow and are archived for reference and potential reuse.

-## Next Steps

-With setup complete, continue with the main tutorial implementation following the study schedule and session structure.